sematext/docs/docs/monitoring/reports-and-components.md

 - **Full Screen Mode** - Entering full screen mode brings only that component into full-page view and removes all other.
 All charts have zoom, hairline, and time navigation tools with tooltips available for effective chart interaction and data analysis.

-- **Connected Applications** - Connecting a Monitoring App to a Logs App will pre-select that Logs App when you decide to correlate metrics.
-When you receive an alert notification for an app, the alert notification will automatically include information and charts from connected apps providing more information and context for you.
-You can connect any two apps you have access to, regardless of their type.
-A single app can be connected to any number of other apps.

 - **Monitor Installation** - You will need to install Sematext Agent so metrics are sent to your Monitoring App.
 Please refer to [Integrations](https://sematext.com/docs/integration/) to configure what you wish to monitor.

 By checking out the [Integrations documentation](https://sematext.com/docs/integration/) you can learn more about how to monitor various programming languages, operating systems, containers (Docker, Kubernetes, Mesos), Cloud IaaS / PaaS services, iOS, Android, AWS EC2, AWS S3, Log Management, and log shippers.
 There you will find detailed information on how to install and configure different agents required to start sending your logs and metrics data to Sematext Cloud.